grahamegrieve/ClinicArrivals/documentation/FHIRDocumentation.md

 Note that the application will scan the current day and the next few future days (less often).

-The query shall returns a list of appointments.
+The query shall return a list of appointments.
 The bundle should not be paged.
 The Patient and Practitioner resources are also included in the response.

 The following resource properties are used by the application: